Why do we have morning routines?

 As soon as you crawl out of bed in the morning, turn around and make it.
-This gives yourself a sense of accomplishment first thing in the morning, which will boost your mood and set you up to having a great day.
+This gives you a sense of accomplishment first thing in the morning, which will boost your mood and set you up to have a great day.
 You’re also more likely to sleep better at night when you crawl into a nicely made bed as compared to one covered in crumpled sheets.

 Regardless of what your style is, you have probably noticed that on the days that you put an effort into your appearance, you feel better about yourself and you have a great day.
 Put on clothes that make you feel good and take an extra five minutes to style your hair.
 This small bit of extra grooming will go a long way in having a good day.